 I’ve always believed that Soldiers deserve to have good, competent leaders who WANTED to serve.
 In fact, there are few things that make me angrier than someone staying in just to get a pension, even though their heart isn’t in it.
 You see these folks in every unit, and everyone knows they are dead weight who contribute very little to the unit (more on that in another post).
 Maybe you even know someone like this.

-Anyway, back to the topic at hand, here are the 8 reasons why I resigned my commission with 15 plus years of military service.
+Anyway, back to the topic at hand, here are the 8 reasons why I resigned my commission as an Army Officer.

 1. I Knew I Would Be a Staff Officer for a Very Long Time